arjuntschand/GroupDRO-with-HeterogenousFeatureSpaces/README.md

 ## 4. Virtual Environments

 Keep a single `.venv/` at the repository root.
-A nested `dro_hetero_anchors/.venv` existed and is redundant—remove it to avoid PATH confusion.
+A nested `dro_hetero_anchors/.venv` existed before and was removed to avoid PATH confusion.

 ## 5. Installation & Quickstart